Test your Knowledge

 So without any delay, I am going to come right to the point.

 Let's start with the real thing...the MOONSTONE and how the moonstone got it's name?
 Moonstones are named for their (blue moonlight colored flash) that resembles somewhat the crescent and waning phases of the moon.
 The name “moonstone” was given because the floating light resembles the glow of the moon through a thin cloud cover.
 This illuminating gem is looked upon and admired by all.
 A moonstone can easily be identified.

-Moonshine beads are also called Luminescent - Opalite Glass which is also a common name for the moonshine beads.
-I like to call them and as you can see on this picture they have an even blueish glow.
+Opalite beads are also called Luminescent - Opalite Luminescent Glass which is also a common name for the Opalites in jewelers term.
+As you can see on this picture they have an even blueish luminescent glow.

-Like demonstrated with this Men's Rustic Wire Wrapped Pointed Crystal Leather Necklace the moonshine beads or Opalite Glass comes in various glass bead forms like pencil sticks.
+Like demonstrated with this Men's Rustic Wire Wrapped Pointed Crystal Leather Alternative Vegan Braided Cotton Necklace the moonshine beads or Opalite Glass comes in various glass bead forms like pencil sticks.

 I hope you enjoyed this informative read.
 I use both the genuine moonstone with it's very distinctive blue hue and the Opalite glass as a less expensive version.
+Also look for the Chocolate Moonstone Rings.
 I would love it if you leave me a comment, if this post was helpful to you.